 Internal Audit FAQs

-The annual audit areas are selected by PwC using a risk-based approach, incorporating a review of the corporate risk register and a review of the annual risk assessment of the University’s audit universe.
+The annual audit areas are selected by PwC using a risk-based approach, incorporating a review of the strategic risk register and a review of the annual risk assessment of the University’s audit universe.
 During the planning stages all Audit Sponsors are consulted before the annual audit plan is approved by the University Executive Board and the Audit & Risk Committee.

+The timing of your audit (i.e. the quarter period) will have been discussed and agreed with the audit sponsor to ensure it is held at an appropriate time in the academic year.
 Careful consideration is given during the planning of audits to make sure any audit activity is coordinated and conducted in a way that minimises disruption to you, your team and your day-to-day business.
 The scoping meetings held with you will outline the timelines for the audit and your involvement will (in most cases) be limited to the start and end of the audit process, to allow PwC to conduct their fieldwork.

 Your department or Faculty must provide all information requested by PwC as promptly and as accurately as possible, including responding to follow up queries.
 PwC will provide access to a secure online portal for key documentation (which will have been agreed during your scoping meeting and listed in your Terms of Reference) so it is important that information is provided in line with the timescales to allow the audit to keep to the agreed timescales.